 Comfy ascents in the Kento Tour High GTX

-Many mountaineers applaud the Kento Tour High GTX's exceptional snugness.ps, the most compelling remark about the boot's comfort level.
+Many mountaineers applaud the Kento Tour High GTX's exceptional snugness.
+"The most comfortable boots I ever had" is, perhaps, the most compelling remark about the boot's comfort level.
 That said, the following comments are also quite convincing:

 - "Comfortable from the start."